hirusha-adi/crowdstrike-fix/docs/arch-linux.md

-# Arch Linux based ISO to fix CrowdStrike
+# Fix with an Arch Linux based ISO

 Directory: `archiso`